QueNerguy/WikiQuedia/content/I Notes/Differential Calculus I/Vector Valued Ordinary Differential Equations.md

 $$
 \vec{\textbf{x}}_\text{real} = \begin{cases} e^{4t} [c_1 \cos(-3t) + c_ 2\sin(-3t)] \\ e^{4t} [c_2 \cos(-3t) - c_1\sin(-3t)] \end{cases}
 $$
+%%

 >[!abstract] Inventory
-> The long and short of complex solutions is that solving them is done using the same methods and steps as are necessary for non-complex solutions, with the difference being applying *Euler's formula* and not having to compute all eigenvectors to find a solution.
+> The long and short of complex solutions is that solving them is done using the same methods and steps as are necessary for non-complex solutions, with the difference being applying *Euler's formula* and not necessarily having to compute all eigenvectors to find a solution.

-> Furthermore, depending on the use case it can be beneficial to find a real solution $\vec{\textbf{x}}_\text{real}$ instead of the original complex $\vec{\textbf{x}}$.
+%%> Furthermore, depending on the use case it can be beneficial to find a real solution $\vec{\textbf{x}}_\text{real}$ instead of the original complex $\vec{\textbf{x}}$.%%

+---

+For physical systems, say we have a mass on a spring that oscillates back and forth, the motion of the mass is described only by the real axis of the solution above.
+Thus, the solution for $\vec{\textbf{x}}_p$ is only $\vec{\textbf{x}}_1$.
+The real part of the solution tells us how much the function decays, and the imaginary part tells us how the solution oscillates[^q3b1b].
+For a more complete intuitive understanding of imaginary solutions to differential equations I recommend [this video by 3Blue1Brown](https://youtu.be/-j8PzkZ70Lg?si=DyUTLJWS5O1XEbRf).

+[^q3b1b]: 3Blue1Brown, *The Physics of Euler's Formula | Laplace Transform Prelude*, 10-2025, US, [link](https://youtu.be/-j8PzkZ70Lg?si=LLhxjRJosSpOCZIJ).